-Feasibility and environmental assessments have been completed for the enlargement of Glenbawn Dam on the Hunter River.
+Preliminary work has commenced on the enlargement of Glenbawn Dam on the Hunter River.

-Investigations are continually being carried out to assess demand and identify worthwhile projects which could be implemented as funds become available.
-Projects investigated include the inland diversion of coastal rivers and additional major dams in the Hunter Valley.
+Investigations are continually being carried out to assess demand and identify worthwhile water conservation projects which could be implemented as funds become available.

 A comprehensive State Water Plan is being prepared.
 The Plan is intended to provide a broad framework for the efficient management and orderly development of the State's water and related land resources.